Expert medical and surgical care in Thailand

 Arterial vs Vein Grafts

-Arterial grafts — particularly the internal mammary artery — have patency rates above 90% at ten years.
+Arterial grafts, particularly the internal mammary artery, stay open and work well for many years.
 Vein grafts are reliable but decline faster.
 Most surgeons use at least one arterial graft for the most critical vessel and supplement with vein grafts where needed.

 • Internal mammary artery: gold-standard graft with the best long-term data